Siege of Kinsale: Spanish rout

 The Irish squadron volant seeing the rout of O'Neill's main force and receiving some fire from St John's skirmishers began to retire, and the Irish began to flee on foot.
-They began to outpace their heavily equipped Spanish allies who were abandoned.
+The Irish began to outpace their more heavily equipped Spanish allies who upon finding themselves abandoned, closed ranks, and retreated to a small hillock.
 They were then set upon by the Lord Deputy's troop of Horse led by Sir William Godolphin.
-The Spanish under Captain Don Alonzo Del Campo resisted fiercely but were hacked to pieces and Del Campo, Captain Pereyra, seven Lieutenants and forty men were captured unhurt with up to seventy men killed and three of the five companies' colours captured.
+Surrounded by the English horse the outcome was inevitable as one by one the Burgundy flags fell from the grip of their fallen defenders.
+However, English sources state that the Spanish under Captain Don Alonzo Del Campo presented their pikes and resisted fiercely but were overwhelmed and hacked to pieces.
+Del Campo, Captain Pereyra, seven Lieutenants, and forty men were captured unhurt with up to seventy men killed.
+Quartermaster Lopez de Soto states that one hundred and forty were killed or captured and three of the five companies' colors were taken.
+Of the main officers on the field only Lieutenant Bustamente amid the chaos managed to escape with about sixty other Spaniards who after three days without sleep were stunned by the defeat.

-O'Donnell's rearguard for some reason arrived late to the battle and was not engaged and seeing the rout of O'Neill retired back the way he had come.
+O'Donnell's rearguard for some reason arrived late to the battle and was not engaged.
+Seeing the rout of O'Neill retired back the way he had come.
 With his decision to retreat from Ardmartin, O'Neill turned the initiative over to the English. and although he retreated in good order his troops were not adequately trained or disciplined to stand in Tercio formation and absorb punishment as was that formations design.
 Most of the Irish fled back to Ulster, though a few remained to continue the war with O'Sullivan Beare and Dermot Maol MacCarthy Reagh.

 Surrender

 The English resumed their encirclement of Kinsale, Del Águila saw his position as hopeless without effective action from the Irish lords.
 The Spanish, who had lost many men in the siege, gave up the town to Mountjoy "on Terms" and were allowed to sail back to Spain, not knowing that another Spanish force had been sent and was within a few days of arriving.
 The Spanish were given honourable terms and surrendered Kinsale with their colours flying, and it was agreed that they were to be conveyed back to Spain on giving up their other garrisons of Dunboy, Baltimore, and Castlehaven.
-The further Spanish force which had been sent never landed; on receipt of news of Águila's surrender, they promptly turned back to Spain.
+The further Spanish force which had been sent never landed.
+On receipt of news of Águila's surrender, they promptly turned back to Spain.